front-end-foundations/component/readme.md

 ## Homework

 Work on a final project.
-See session 7 for guidelines (TLDR - few).

-## Exercise - A Site Redesign
+## Exercise continued - A Site Redesign

 ## Deployment